willwx/free_viewing/README.md

 # To repduce the analyses
-The script `run_one_sess_all_main.sh` can be applied to all sessions.
+The script `run_one_sess_all_main.sh` runs all analyses for one session and can be applied to all sessions.
 The following notes further explain the pipeline and setup.

 ## Workflow overview
 Each session is analyzed independently*.
 For each analysis and session, the same script is run using the session name as a parameter, This is done in batch using [papermill](papermill.readthedocs.io).
 The results are saved in .h5 files for use in summary plots and, sometimes, as inputs to downstream analyses.

 *Some analyses use per-neuron paramters (latencies and RFs) estimated from data across sessions.
 This procedure is detailed in the paper Methods and the script `run_one_sess_hier_group.sh`.
 The folder `db` contains these parameters pre-calculated to facilitate reproducibility.

-(Upcoming.)
 The code in `Image_features` is run once to pre-calculate image DNN embeddings (used in scripts 6a, 6b, 7a).
 This facilitates analyzing hundreds of sessions in parallel without needing GPUs.
-(Note that the cached features need ~200 GB of disk space using the default settings in the paper.)
+(Note that the cached features take up ~200 GB of disk space for all images in this study using the default settings.)

 ## File locations